GabinFay/Shapley-Coordination/README.md

 # Bundle Marketplace with Shapley Value Pricing

 This project implements a proof-of-concept for an bundle marketplace where multiple buyers can cooperatively purchase bundles of assets (groceries, cars, online orders) represented as unique ERC-721s (NFT) with fair pricing based on Shapley value calculations.
+The ultimate future vision is to have personalized AIs study the behavior of users' purchase patterns and coodrinate on Ethereum to form consumer grand coalitions to acquire products for a cheaper price!

 ## Overview